 If you ran 3 times this week instead of 5, next week’s plan starts from where you actually are — not from where the original plan assumed you’d be.
 There’s no deficit to pay off, no guilt-driven makeup week, no red numbers reminding you what you “should” have done.

 This is how smart training works in the real world.
 The runners who stay healthy long-term aren’t the ones who never miss a workout.
 They’re the ones who handle the gaps intelligently.
-Research consistently shows that consistency over months matters far more than perfection in any given week.
+Consistency over months matters far more than perfection in any given week.

 How Pacewright applies this: Every time your plan updates, it recalculates from your actual training history — not the planned schedule.
-Your ACWR, volume caps, and intensity distribution all reflect what you’ve logged, including the zeros.
+Your volume caps, your single-session limits, and your intensity distribution all reflect what you’ve logged, including the zeros.
 The plan you see tomorrow is always built on the reality of what you did today, this week, and this month.
 No fiction.

 If you miss a workout, you’ll see one of three things the next time you open the app: